People’s Canopy

 James Shen, He Zhe, Zang Feng, Xu Xi, Lin Mingkai, Jiang Hao, Charlotte Yu, Zhang Zhen

-The project was first commissioned in 2015 by the city of Preston in the UK and In Certain Places, an arts program for urban interventions and events with the aim of connecting people and rejuvenating the declining urban center.
-The People’s Canopy were later installed in Hong Kong as part of the Bi-City Biennale of Urbanism\Architecture Bi-City Biennale and in Leuven, Belgium for the YOUtopia Festival.
-The canopies will be continually used for many years in both Preston and Leuven, sometimes used separately dispersed in different locations and sometimes collectively for large events.
+The project was first commissioned in 2015 by the city of Preston in the UK and by In Certain Places, an arts program for urban interventions and events with the aim of connecting people and rejuvenating the declining urban center.
+The People’s Canopy was later installed in Hong Kong as part of the Bi-City Biennale of Urbanism\Architecture, and in Leuven, Belgium for the YOUtopia Festival.
+The canopies will be continually used for many years in both Preston and Leuven, sometimes dispersed in different locations and sometimes gathered collectively for large events.